Posted by: Cailyn | November 6, 2009

 Coconut is not only delicious, it’s a good source of medium-chain saturated fats.
 Why are medium-chain fats good?
 Because they can be absorbed directly instead of having to be broken down in the gut.
 This is great for some quick, long-lasting energy and perfect for people who may have trouble digesting fats because of some digestive problems caused by a high-carb lifestyle.
 Coconuts are 90% saturated fat- and who here doesn’t love saturated fat?
 Saturated fat is used all over your body and improves your cholesterol, immune system and your general sense of well-being.
 (This high amount of saturated fat is why coconut oil is solid at room temperature, like beef fat or lard.)
 Coconut is particularly good for boosting your immune system because the main saturated fat in coconut is lauric acid (this turns into monolaurin in the body).
 Lauric acid is antimicrobial and not only prevents pathogens from setting up camp in your body, it can convince them to high-tail it out if they have moved in.
 Great news during flu season, right?

 There is a company, Premier Organics, that makes Artisana raw nut butters.
 They make a coconut butter that is so dangerously delicious, it should be labeled as a controlled substance.
 The coconut butter is nothing but 100% coconut- no added sugar, salt, or oils.
-The only problem with this stuff is that it, like coconut oil, is solid at room temperature and with all the coconut solids in the mix, it can be as hard as a rock until it’s warmed up.
-The butter is pretty good when it’s melted but personally, I like to eat the coconut butter on the solid side.
+The only problem with this stuff is that it, like coconut oil, is solid at room temperature and with all the coconut solids in the mix, it can be as hard to scoop out of the jar until it’s warmed up.
+The butter is pretty good when it’s melted but personally, I like to eat the coconut butter on the solid side, like a sweet truffle.
 The butter then melts on my tongue and feels incredibly decadent.
 After much thought, I have come up with the following recipe.
 This recipe not only makes eating coconut butter easy, it’s portable and shelf-stable, it’s got extra coconut oil, and it’s fun!

 If you like this recipe, this site sells the coconut butter in 8lb or 16lb buckets which is cheaper than buying individual jars.